sankarvinayak/Suicide-linux/README.md

 sudo docker load -i suicide.tar.gz
 ```
 can be used for using the offline tar archive file <br>

-can be build using the Dockerfile
+also can be build using the Dockerfile